UltraMessaging/mcs_json_print/README.md

 This is how to configure and start the MCS to include your plugin.

-* In the MCS xml configuration file, set the type to "class:JsonPrint":
+* In the MCS xml configuration file, set the type to "class:JsonPrint".
+Here's an excerpt from an example "mcs.xml" file:
 ````
   ...
   <connector>